official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 249 Report McColl to CDS and CJO, 20 October 2004, ‘SBMR‑I Hauldown Report – Lt Gen McColl’.
 250 Minute DCDS(C) to APS 2/SofS [MOD], 11 January 2005, ‘Iraq 2005 – a UK MOD perspective’.

-98

-The Report of the Iraq Inquiry718.
-On 30 January, elections for the Transitional National Assembly and Provincial Assemblies took place across Iraq.
+718. On 30 January, elections for the Transitional National Assembly and Provincial Assemblies took place across Iraq.
 Security arrangements involved 130,000 personnel from the Iraqi Security Forces, supported by 184,500 troops from the MNF‑I. The JIC assessed that perhaps fewer than 10 percent of voters had turned out in the Sunni